You Can Save Money on Your Air Conditioning and Summer Energy Costs With These Simple Tips

 - Allow ceiling fans to shoulder some of the cooling work.

-And don't be fooled into thinking that the filter is cleaning your air more than it really is!
-On average, a majority of the dust and other particles in the air will settle within two minutes, so your whole house fan really isn't doing too much.
-If that's a concern, run a vacuum over the area for some quick pick-up.
+And don't be fooled into thinking that the furnace filter is doing a great job at keeping the air in your home clean.
+Most of the dust and other particles in the air settle within two minutes, so your whole house fan really isn't doing too much.
+You can remove more dust from the air by running your vacuum cleaner for a few minutes to remove the dust that settled before it gets a chance to be kicked up.

 A restricted filter can drastically reduce efficiency and air quality.
 Dirty filters can increase operating costs by 20 percent or more and make it harder for the system to do its job.

 Insulation can be blown into walls or layered in the attic or crawlspace areas.
 Doing so can create a thicker blanket for your home.
-Attic insulation is by far one of the best defenses you can have against heat loss and gain.
+Attic insulation is by far one of the best defenses you can have against heat loss and gain, especially since they heat up so much in the summer.
 R-19 or higher is recommended.
-Insulation is also a tax-deductible expense.
+Insulation may also a tax-deductible expense.